Complementarities in Sparse Two-Sided Interaction Models: Estimation and Inference in the Tukey Model

-Index the four-cycles in $G_{IJ}$ by $\ell = 1, \dots, L$.
-For clarity of exposition, I restrict attention to edge-disjoint cycles, assuming that no cycles share an edge (but they can share one or two nodes).
+Index the four-cycles used by the estimator by $\ell = 1, \dots, L$.
+For clarity of exposition, I restrict attention to edge-disjoint cycles, so that no two cycles share an edge, although they may share nodes.
 This restriction is not essential, and information from overlapping cycles can also be aggregated, but focusing on edge-disjoint cycles keeps the notation tractable.